marfarma/content-aware-sidebars/readme.txt

 ﻿=== Plugin Name ===
 Contributors: intoxstudio
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=KPZHE6A72LEN4&lc=US&item_name=WordPress%20Plugin%3a%20Content%20Aware%20Sidebars&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted
-Tags: sidebar, widget, content aware, post type, taxonomy, term, archive, singular Requires at least: 3.1
+Tags: sidebar, widget, content aware, post type, taxonomy, term, archive, singular, seo Requires at least: 3.1
-Tested up to: 3.2.1
+Tested up to: 3.3
-Stable tag: 0.6.3
+Stable tag: 0.7

 Manage and show sidebars according to the content being viewed.

 == Description ==

 Manage an infinite number of sidebars.
-Each with different rules for which content they should be visible with.
-Creating flexible sidebars has never been easier, and no code is needed at all as everything is done in the administration.
+Make your WordPress site even more dynamic and boost SEO by controlling what content the sidebars should be displayed with.
+Creating flexible, dynamic sidebars has never been easier, and no code is needed at all as everything is easily done in the administration.
 No extra database tables or table columns will be added.

 = Features =

 * Show sidebars with:
-	* Specific singulars
+	* Specific singulars - e.g. specific posts or pages
-	* Specific post types
+	* Specific (custom) post types
+	* Specific page templates
 	* Singulars containing specific taxonomies or taxonomy terms
+	* Singulars made by specific authors
-	* Specific post type archives, taxonomy archives or taxonomy term archives
+	* Specific post type archives, author archives, taxonomy archives or taxonomy term archives
 	* Search results, 404 page and front page
 	* Any combination of the above
-* Merge new sidebars with others, replace them or simply add them to your theme manually
+* Merge new sidebars with others, replace them or simply add them to your theme manually with a template tag
 * Create complex content with nested sidebars
 * Private sidebars only for members
 * Schedule sidebars for later publishing